marcojakob/code.makery.ch/collections/blog/15-03-16-making-content-editors-and-web-developers-happy.md

 The CMS is currently the biggest missing piece in our setup.

-Although, an interactive web based editor is is already beeing [discussed](http://discuss.gohugo.io/t/web-based-editor/155/18) and is on the [Hugo Roadmap](http://gohugo.io/meta/roadmap/), I don't know if it is such a good idea to include this in Hugo.
+Although, an interactive web based editor is is already being [discussed](http://discuss.gohugo.io/t/web-based-editor/155/18) and is on the [Hugo Roadmap](http://gohugo.io/meta/roadmap/), I don't know if it is such a good idea to include this in Hugo.
 I think it would be better to **keep the CMS and website generation separate**.

 There are some File-Based CMS systems but none of them are complete: